day8/re-frame-debux/README.md

 ## Two libraries

-**In development,** you want to include the `day8.re-frame/debux` library.
+**In development,** you want to include the `day8.re-frame/tracing` library.
 When you use a `day8.re-frame.tracing/fn-traced` or `day8.re-frame.tracing/traced-defn` from this library, it will emit traces to re-frame's tracing system, which can then be consumed by [re-frame-10x](https://github.com/Day8/re-frame-10x).

-**In production,** you want to include the `day8.re-frame/tracing` library.
-This has the same public API as debux (`day8.re-frame.tracing/fn-traced`, `day8.re-frame.tracing/traced-defn`), but the macros simply delegate to the core `fn` and `defn` macros.
+**In production,** you want to include the `day8.re-frame/tracing-stubs` library.
+This has the same public API as `tracing` (`day8.re-frame.tracing/fn-traced`, `day8.re-frame.tracing/traced-defn`), but the macros simply delegate to the core `fn` and `defn` macros.

 With this setup, your use of both macros will have zero runtime and compile time cost in production builds, and are able to be turned off at dev time too via the Closure define.
 This ensures that you can leave your code instrumented at all times, but not pay any costs in production.